-E-Commerce For Office

-Professionals 3 cr.
+E-Commerce for Office Professionals 3 cr.

-This course is a comprehensive introduction to electronic commerce and the Internet taken from an office worker's perspective.
+A comprehensive introduction to electronic commerce and the Internet taken from an office worker's perspective.
 This course is designed to help office professionals develop the necessary skills to use the Internet effectively and to provide students with an overview of the field of electronic business and information processing.
-This course features detailed, handson exercises for students who want to know how information technologies are tied together to improve business productivity.
+This course features hands-on exercises for students who want to know how information technologies are tied together to improve business productivity.
 This course is open to all NCC students.
 No prerequisite.